tapiwamla/nextssh/README.md

 ## Contributing

-- CShell was passionately crafted by [Tapiwanashe Mlambo](https://tapiwamla.me), a graduate of the Bachelor of Science in Applied Computer Technology from [USIU-Africa](https://usiu.ac.ke).
+- NeXTSSH was passionately crafted by [Tapiwanashe Mlambo](https://tapiwamla.me), a graduate of the Bachelor of Science in Applied Computer Technology from [USIU-Africa](https://usiu.ac.ke).

-- Want to make CShell even better?
+- Want to make NeXTSSH even better?
 I welcome contributions!
 Feel free to open issues, submit pull requests, or suggest new features.
 Let's build together!

-- If you find CShell useful, a star on the GitHub repo would be awesome!
+- If you find NeXTSSH useful, a star on the GitHub repo would be awesome!

 ## Additional Notes

-- **Security:** CShell handles SSH connections.
+- **Security:** NeXTSSH handles SSH connections.
 Ensure you follow best security practices and use strong credentials.
 - **Deployment:** Explore suitable hosting options (like cloud providers) for production deployment.